baeolophus/2025_data_viz_research/README.md

 		- reduce interoir clutter (175-183) in grids, ticks, labels
 		- can you change scale?  pp 190-191
 		- consistency with text (193)
+	- "Highlight", "organize", "integrate text" - Few - 2012,
 	- "possible" vs "useful" to show pg 130 fig 5.6 Kirk book.  possible + useful = relevant.
 	- Audience/setting/stakeholders "what is the "least this can be"? - quote by Alyson Hurt, NPR, in Kirk book.
 Chapter 6 Robbins talks about general principles.
-	- Add smallest effective differences (Visual Explanation book)
+	- Add smallest effective differences (Visual Explanation book).  "visual complexity is distracting and should therefore never be employed to a degree that exceeds the actual complexity in the data" (Few, pg 49, Now You See It).
 	- common baselines wherever possible (207).  area vs volume difficult.  label directly if not clutter (213)
 	- don't have reader make calculations (216).
 PLOT THE VARIABLE OF INTEREST.  plot improvement vs before and after.
 (216-217).
 	- choose the principle least likely to mislead.
-	- graph data more than once to show different aspects.  experiment.  data desnity (224) Publication aethetics, appealing, meeting standards -journals
+	- graph data more than once to show different aspects.  experiment.  data desnity (224)
+	- True message vs artifact of technique (Cleveland et al. Graphical Methods for Data Analysis chapter 8) Publication aethetics, appealing, meeting standards -journals
 -talks